 Arrive alert for a deep and thorough warm up.
-Opportunities will arise to apply these methodologies to individual practice, including scene study, phrase work, performance, etc. Over the course of the term, special emphasis will be placed on the breathing mechanism and use of the voice.
-Course work includes moderate readings (theory, history, anatomy), written assignments (response pieces, journaling), and a project/presentation.
+Opportunities will arise to apply these methodologies to individual practice, including scene study, phrase work, performance, etc. Over the course of the semester, special emphasis will be placed on the breathing mechanism and use of the voice.
+Course work includes moderate weekly readings (theory, history, anatomy) and weekly writing assignments (journaling, response pieces).
 This course may be of particular interest to students studying in the fields of Drama, Dance, and Music, but it is also open to students focusing in any discipline.